BarryLiuCQ/RoboND-Kinematics-Project/README.md

 7 | gripper | link_6 | gripper_link | 0.11 | 0 | 0 | 0 | 0 | 0 |
 . | **Total (m)** |  |  | **2.153** | 0 | **1.946** | 0 | 0 | 0 |

-Below figure is shoing the different frames with x and z translations from one frame to another.
+Now using the above table we can draw the different frames with x and z translations from one frame to another as shown in below figure.

 <p align="center"> <img src="./misc_images/kr210_fk1.jpg"> </p>

-Below figure is showing the KR210 forward kinematics diagram using above joint data but combining the last three joints (4,5, and 6) in in joint_5 since their axes intersect at a single point of spherical wrist:
+Then we can further simplify by combining the last three joints (4,5, and 6) in in joint_5 since their axes in actual KR210 robot intersect at a single point which represent the center of the robot spherical wrist:

 <p align="center"> <img src="./misc_images/kr210_fk2.jpg"> </p>